St John's Anglican

 Paul's and Michael's images may be downloaded from the list of inscriptions for this cemetery.
 That list has been compiled with considerable reference to the NSW early church records, the NSW indices of births, deaths and marriages, and to the listing compiled by Vernon Goodin in 1950 for further information.

-The cemetery is in the care of St John's Cemetery Trust.
-For further information on the cemetery, contact St John's Cathedral or email: email@example.com
+The cemetery is in the care of the Friends of St. John's Cemetery, Parramatta.
+For further information on the cemetery, contact the Friends via email: email@example.com

 Update this Cemetery